gammasim/simtools/docs/source/getting_started.rst

 Model Database Access
 ---------------------

-Simulation model parameter are stored in a MongoDB-type database.
+Simulation model parameters are stored in a MongoDB-type database.
-Many gammasim-tools applications depend on access this database, ask one of the developers for the credentials.
+Many gammasim-tools applications depend on access to this database; ask one of the developers for the credentials.

 Credentials for database access are passed on to gammasim-tools applications using environmental variables.
 For database access, copy \